parse-community/docs/_includes/ios/geopoints.md

 # GeoPoints

 Parse allows you to associate real-world latitude and longitude coordinates with an object.
-Adding a `PFGeoPoint` to a `%{ParseObject}` allows queries to take into account the proximity of an object to a reference point.
+Adding a `PFGeoPoint` to a `PFObject` allows queries to take into account the proximity of an object to a reference point.
 This allows you to easily do things like find out what user is closest to another user or which places are closest to a user.

 <div class='tip info'><div>
-  Explore the use of `PFGeoPoints` and `%{ParseUser}` in a real application with our [Anywall tutorial](/tutorials/anywall).
+  Explore the use of `PFGeoPoints` and `PFUser` in a real application with our [Anywall tutorial](/tutorials/anywall).
 You'll learn everything from implementing a basic user management workflow to tracking GPS location with Core Location.
 </div></div>

 ## PFGeoPoint